Maerih/Maerih/README.md

 ## 🙋‍♂️ About Me

-- ⚡ Bug Bounty Hunter **I'm currently hunting on Hackerone & Bugcrowd.**
+- ⚡ Bug Bounty Hunter **I'm currently a Security Researcher at SCIAT AFRICA**